sedEZ/K-means-Clustering/README.md

 # K-means-Clustering
-Implement K-means clustering , and compare the performance to sklearn.cluster.KMeans().
+Implment K-means clustering by my own , and compare the performance to sklearn.cluster.KMeans().

 I write it as an object that you can easily use it.

+## Useage
+Open k_means.ipynb with jupyter notebook.

+numpy,pandas,sklearn are required.

 ## Settings
 -Number of clusterings(K) : Max value of labels + 1 -> Range from [0,np.amax(data_y)]